 The film materials in the Derek Lamb collection were donated to the HFA by his widow Tracie Smart in 2006.
-The collection covers Lamb’s entire animation career, from the mid-1960s to the 1990s, and consists of almost 200 35mm and 16mm film prints and production elements, original audio recordings, including public service films made for the NFB, materials from Lamb’s production company created for PBS and the Children’s Television Workshop, as well as films made with his VES students at Harvard.
+The collection covers Lamb’s entire animation career, from the mid-1960s to the 1990s, and consists of almost two-hundreed 35mm and 16mm film prints and production elements, original audio recordings, public service films made for the NFB, materials from Lamb’s production company created for PBS and the Children’s Television Workshop, as well as films made with his VES students at Harvard.
 Further information on specific titles and elements in this collection can be found in Harvard’s HOLLIS library catalog.
 A list of items in the collection can be found here.